Lyreck/Lyreck/README.md

 - predictive statistical models
 - algorithmic fairness, biases in algorithms

-I also like reading and experimenting a lot in fields related to AI safety, governance and alignment.
-I also love music (from classical to electro).
+I also love music (from Mahler to electro).

 Feel free to reach out (see links on my Profile) !
 <!--